chinchang/screenlog.js/README.md

 ```

 And you are done!
-**By default, every next `console.log` in your app now starts logging on the screen as well as the console.
+**By default, every next `console.log` (or info, warn and error) in your app now starts logging on the screen as well as the console.
 Or you can use `screenLog.log()` instead to just log on the screen.**

 Public API